-Non-derivative financial instruments comprise equity investments in equity and securities, trade and other receivables, trade and other payables and cash and cash equivalents.
+Non-derivative financial instruments comprise, trade and other receivables, and cash and cash equivalents.

 (i) Trade and other receivables

 Trade and other receivables are recognised initially at fair value.
 Subsequent to initial recognition they are measured at amortised cost using the effective interest method, less any impairment losses.